Diplomacy of John Adams: Commissioner to France

 In France, constant disagreement between Lee and Franklin eventually resulted in Adams assuming the role of tie-breaker in almost all votes on commission business.
 Adams also increased his usefulness by mastering the French language.
 Lee was eventually recalled.
 Adams closely supervised his sons' education but wrote to his wife, Abigail, relatively infrequently, only about once every ten days.

 Compared to Franklin, Adams held a distinctly pessimistic view of the Franco-American alliance.
 Adams believed the French to be involved only for their own self-interest, and he grew frustrated by what he perceived to be lethargy in providing substantial aid to the U.S. "It is interest alone which does it," he said, "and it is interest alone which can be trusted."
 Adams wrote that the French meant to keep their hands "above our chin to prevent us from drowning, but not to lift our heads out of water."
 His straightforward manner eventually led to a collision with Vergennes.

 In March 1780, Congress, trying to curb inflation, voted to devalue the dollar.
 In June, Vergennes summoned Adams for a meeting.
 In a letter sent that same month, he insisted that any fluctuation of the dollar value without an exception for French merchants was unacceptable and requested for Adams to write to Congress asking it to "retrace its steps."
 Adams wrote back in defense of the decision and claimed that the French merchants were doing better than Vergennes had implied.
 Adams also used the letter to sound off on some of his grievances with the French.
 The alliance had been made over two years earlier, and an army, under the Comte de Rochambeau, had been sent to assist Washington but had yet to do anything of significance.
 The U.S. was expecting French warships, which Adams wrote were needed to contain the British armies in the port cities and to contend with the powerful British Navy.
 However, the French Navy had been sent not to the United States but to the West Indies so that it could protect French interests there.
 Adams believed that France needed to commit itself more fully to the alliance.
 Vergennes responded that he would deal only with Franklin, who had sent a letter back to Congress that criticized Adams:

 Before a response could be sent, Adams had left France on his own.

 Minister to the Dutch Republic

-In the summer of 1780, Adams decided to go to the Dutch Republic.
+In the summer of 1780, Adams went to the Dutch Republic.
 Since it was one of the few other republics in the world, Adams thought that the Dutch might be sympathetic to the American cause.
-Securing a loan from them could increase American independence from France and pressure Britain into peace.
+Securing a loan from them could increase American independence from France, which was bankrolling the war and supplying army troops and its navy, and pressure Britain into peace.